A white text that says "The Monologue Project" A white text that says "The Monologue Project"

 END OF EXCERPT

-The story of a man with an incredibly heightened sense of smell, and his journeys to the memories of a dark past.
+John is a man with an incredibly heightened sense of smell, a "superpower" no one would ever want.
+Explore a day in John's life and relive the memories of a dark past.

 Our complete directory of 10-minute monologues